bschmitz28/Movie_Rec_Sys/README.md

 *The function final_recommendation_system(userId) is used for getting a list of recommended movies to a user with the input is userId (int).<br />
 *The function predict_rating(id_user, movieId) is used for getting a predicted rating score for an unseen movie with the input userId(int) and movieId(int).

+I have included the README.txt for the Movielens 100k dataset.